-You would open the bottles up first, put a drop or two of the carrier oil in your hand, then add a drop or two of the essential oils.
-Then you apply the diluted mixture to your head, temples, etc.
+You would open the bottles up first, put the desired amount of carrier oil in your hand, then add a drop or two of the essential oils and mix.
+Then apply the diluted mixture to your head, temples, etc.

 Or you can use any number of essential oil recipes for different uses.